 - Press and PR.
 By getting out early, this seemed to perform.
 We weren’t amazing at it, but back in the day, no one except Box in SaaS could get much press anyway.
 We did a good job getting in TechCrunch and other pubs at the right time to get a boost.

 - Being in the Bay Area.
 With hindsight, this helped a lot.
+Today, it might not matter as much.
 Our key competitor ultimately moved to SF, but for a while, it was our backyard.
-It just makes partnerships and tech customer visits easier.
+It just made partnerships and tech customer visits easier.
 We would drop by Google, Salesforce, Facebook, etc. all the time.
 It’s hard if your HQ is somewhere else to do that as effectively.
 It takes time to see the benefit, but it’s real.

 - Ease-of-use.
 Everyone says they are easy to use, but for all our faults, we really did have a profoundly easy to use product.
 This helps a lot with tech-focused customers and early adopters.
 Later, perhaps it’s less important with large enterprise customers.
 Our advantage here probably lasted 5–6 years.